 In an unwanted takeover bid the careful balancing of interests of the company may come under pressure.
 The same applies if activist, short-term oriented shareholders interfere with the company policy.
 These shareholders can use the authority for dismissal, suspension or appointment of directors or supervisory directors and an amendment of the articles of association to this end as leverage to get the Board change course.

 The statutory cooling-off period is meant to counter the risk that short-term interests may prevail or that not all consequences have thoroughly been thought through.
-The cooling-off period provides the Management Board of listed companies with more scope to map out interests of the company and its stakeholders (such as employees and shareholders).
+This period provides the Management Board of listed companies with more scope to map out interests of the company and its stakeholders (such as employees and shareholders).

 The Management Board may at all times terminate the cooling-off period early.
 This termination decision also requires approval of the SB.
-The cooling-off period ends in any case on the day after the public bid has been honoured.
+The period ends in any case on the day after the public bid has been honoured.

 Shareholders with an interest of at least 3% can request the Enterprise Chamber of the Amsterdam Court of Appeal to terminate the cooling-off period.